bhl47fastrobots/fastrobots/lab3_report.md

 A few things to note here:

 * This logic ensures that the `loop()` function is not blocking while waiting for the ToF sensors to collect data.
-We are looping through as fast as possible: if there is IMU data ready, we calculate and record it; if there is TOF sensor data ready, we record it. (**task 9 of the lab**)
+We are looping through as fast as possible: if there is IMU data ready, we calculate and record it; if there is TOF sensor data ready, we record it. (**part of task 9 of the lab**)
 * We now need to keep track of two sets of timestamps, since the IMU sends back data much faster than the ToF sensors
 * On the first iteration of the loop, the ToF sensors may have been ranging for a long time beforehand or have inaccurate measurements, so we need to clear it by starting a new measurement on the first loop through.
 We set `tof_arr_ix` to `-1` for this reason.
 After that, we simply check if both sensors have data ready; if they both do, we get their measurements (converted to cm), record them (along with the time), stop the measurement, and start a new one.